UsabilityDynamics/advanced-require/Readme.md

   - fetch( path ): Finds all immediate modules within a specified path, creates a reference object, but does not require.
   - module( path ): Load a single module - if module not found at give path will traverse up the directory chain looking for a match.
   - defaults( config ): Configure module settings and default options.
-  - on( 'module_id', event ): Emits events when regarding certain modules, as per configuration.

 Events
 ------
+The module emits events when regarding certain modules, as per configuration, if they are watched.

   - module:deleted: Module / file has been removed from disk.
   - module:updated: Module has been updated.
   - package:updated: Module's package has been updated.